Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 1. Wait for the assessment to be completed and the report to be generated.
 1. Review the **Assessment Report**.
 Select the **Issues** tab to view the proposed solutions for the issues identified in the report.
 1. For this workshop, select **Migrate to Azure Database for PostgreSQL (Spring)** in the Solution list, then click **Run Task**.

    ![Confirm Solution](doc-media/confirm-postgresql-solution.png)

 ### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Tasks

 1. After clicking the **Run Task** button in the Solution Report, Copilot Chat panel will be opened with Agent Mode.
 1. The Copilot Agent will firstly analyse the project and generate a migratin plan.
-Then the agent will start to migrate the code as the plan.
+1. After the plan is generated, Copilot chat will stop with two generated files: **plan.md** and **progress.md**.
+Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed its following actions to execute the plan.
 1. When the code is migrated, the extension will prepare the **CVE Validation and Fixing** process.
 Click **Allow** to proceed.
 1. Review the proposed code changes and click **Keep** to apply them.